 Two years ago, the Food and Drug Administration Authority closed down the highly publicized company 23andMe; preventing it from selling its genetic health analysis tests.
 The CEO, Anne Wojcicki, then helped the company grow internally and improve its standing with the FDA.
 But that didn’t happen overnight.
 Breaking natural ties with Silicon Valley, she did so, with utmost patience and positivity.

-Her resolution was rewarded when 23andMe got back in the game 23andMewith 36 Autosomal Recessive Disorder tests approved by the FDA.
+Her resolution was rewarded when 23andMe got back in the game with 36 Autosomal Recessive Disorder tests approved by the FDA.
 These genetic tests can analyze the diseases which can be passed down from parental genetics to their children.
 The internal growth and hard work has put 23andMe back into the spotlight, increasing its market value to $1.1 billion.

 It hasn’t been easy for the company on the regulation front either.
 They had to get the tests approved by the FDA according to their requirement, that customers would be able to comprehend the results accurately.
 23andMe have thus, made significant leaps in their web design, to sell health tests that can be comprehended by its customers with ease.
 The company started its design reformation by bringing in Scott Andreas from Yahoo as the director of design at 23andMe.
 The basic aim was to make the web interface uncomplicated so that consumers could interpret their test results without any help from a physician or a genetic counselor.